-Sopranos actress accuses Weinstein of rape
+Sopranos actress says Weinstein raped her

 Hannah said that on one occasion the producer asked to grope her and then requested that she expose herself.

-Since the allegations against him began to surface in early October, Mr Weinstein has joined a sex rehabilitation programme but "unequivocally denied" all claims of non-consensual sex.
+Since claims against him began to surface in early October, Mr Weinstein has joined a sex rehabilitation programme, but he has "unequivocally denied" all allegations of non-consensual sex.